indu-sen/Portfolio-Projects/SQL/COVID/README.md

 As this project focuses on data exploration, there were no specific questions requiring answers.
 The objective was to familiarize myself with the data, identify any discernible patterns or trends, if present, and compare statistics across different countries.

 The full code can be [here](https://github.com/indu-sen/Portfolio-Projects/blob/main/SQL/COVID/Code).

+### Tableau Dashboard

+I built a dashboard using the SQL quries code on Tableau.
+The dashboard can be [here](https://public.tableau.com/app/profile/indu.sen1237/viz/COVIDDashboard_17030952249320/Dashboard1).